kinesiatricssxilm14/CodeRepoQA/README.md

 # CodeRepoQA 📊

-CodeRepoQA dataset
+CodeRepoQA dataset🚀
-🚀

-CodeRepoQa is the dataset for the article:
+CodeRepoQA is the dataset for the paper:

 "[CodeRepoQA: A Large-scale Benchmark for Software Engineering Question Answering](https://arxiv.org/abs/2412.14764)"

-You can get access to the dataset by: https://drive.google.com/drive/folders/19-7gqlcYuwbbHAqYyzMMov7tuTTwHfcY?usp=sharing We crawled a total of thirty GitHub open-source repositories and extracted and filtered a total of 585,687 issues as a multi-turn dialogue dataset.
+You can get access to the dataset by: https://drive.google.com/drive/folders/19-7gqlcYuwbbHAqYyzMMov7tuTTwHfcY?usp=sharing

+We crawled a total of thirty GitHub open-source repositories and extracted and filtered a total of 585,687 issues as a multi-turn dialogue dataset.

 We performed the crawling in August 2024.

 | Repo-fullname       | Language       | Number       |